Google Ads Ad Copy: A Complete Guide to Writing Ads in 2026

 Running AI Max without Text Guidelines.
 If you have AI Max active without restrictions, the AI can generate copy variants outside your control.
 Always configure your term exclusions and messaging restrictions before activating it.

 Not reviewing the asset report.
-Per-asset individual data (available since June 2025) is the most valuable copy optimisation tool available today.
+Per-asset individual data (available since June 2025) is the most useful copy optimisation tool available today.
 Reviewing it monthly and replacing “Low”-labelled assets is the highest-ROI time investment in RSA management.

 If you’d like to review the copy structure and assets in your Google Ads account, or start from scratch with a well-defined setup, I work as a freelance Google Ads consultant specialising in local businesses, hospitality, and B2B.
 Book a free audit.